SEARCH

 Yes.
 All textbooks are free to download, share, and adapt under open licenses such as Creative Commons.
 No account or email is required.

-On the home page, select a language, typical learner age, and subject to view and download the textbook.
-You can also use the Search page to explore each textbook's scope and contents.
+On the home page, select a language, typical learner age, and subject.
+You can also use the Search page to explore each textbook’s scope and contents.

-All textbooks available on the UOTI platform are written by educators and subject-matter experts.
+All textbooks are written by educators and subject-matter experts.
 We select titles that meet our quality standards: full-course coverage, expert authorship, exercises, and a clear open license.
-Contributors are credited on each textbook’s copyright page.

 We welcome translators, educators, and subject-matter experts.
-You can volunteer as a translator or reviewer, provide subject-matter and instructional feedback, or get in touch about partnerships.
 Email [email protected] to get involved.

 Contact